• Skip to primary navigation

 • 38

-Are you craving a slice of McVities ginger cake, but can't buy it in the States?
-It's surprisingly easy to make your own with this easy recipe!
-If you haven't tried it before, Jamaican ginger cake is a delightfully spicy sweet treat that tastes similar to gingerbread, and makes a great snack with a cup of tea.
+Are you craving a slice of McVities ginger cake, but can't find it in the States?
+It's surprisingly easy to make Jamaican ginger cake and is a delightfully spicy sweet treat that tastes fantastic with a cup of tea.

 Jump to: